College station (Toronto)

 College is a subway station on Line 1 Yonge–University in Toronto, Ontario, Canada.
 It is located at Yonge Street and College Street/Carlton Street.

 History

 College station opened in 1954 as part of the original stretch of the Yonge line from to stations.
-The address originally given to the station was 448 Yonge Street, which is still used on TTC system maps, but the TTC official website uses 3 Carlton Street.
+The address originally given to the station was 448 Yonge Street, which is still used on Toronto Transit Commission (TTC) system maps, but the TTC official website uses 3 Carlton Street.